skbly7/django-cas2/README.md

 a setting with which you could list hosts which where allowed to do the single sign out call to the application, CAS_LOGOUT_REQUEST_ALLOWED.
 This is removed in 1.1.
-As it was implemented it did not work in a number of situations, and my belief is that it suggested security that it doesn't really provides.
+As it was implemented it did not work in a number of situations, and my belief is that it suggested security that it doesn't really provide.

 The recommendation instead is that if you have conserns with the possibility of denial of service attacks caused by faked logout requests with compromised CAS session tickets,